 Make sure they get attention and exercise

-If your dog doesn’t have all that energy pent up, then they are less likely to react so physically when you come back from a trip out of the home.
+If your dog does not have all that energy pent up, then they are less likely to react so physically when you come back from a trip out of the home.
 You should always be aware of how much walking your dog needs, as shown at Wag Walking.
-In particular, you might want to take them for a walk that’s on the longer side of what they can handle before you leave the home.
-They’re more likely to be snoozing comfy in their own bed by the time you get back.
+In particular, you might want to take them for a walk that is on the longer side of what they can handle before you leave the home.
+They are more likely to be snoozing comfy in their own bed by the time you get back.

 Take them with you

 It may not be a long-term solution but if you feel bad about leaving your dog behind, you can simply take them with you.
-If a leash wouldn’t be appropriate, then browse K9 Sport Sack to see if a carrier bag might work better.
-The long-term issue should be addressed, but you can help them maintain a calmer emotional state for short trips if you’re simply willing to bring them with you.
+If a leash would not be appropriate, then browse K9 Sport Sack to see if a carrier bag might work better.
+Even if you own a motorcycle, the dog can go with you!
+You can learn about the safest carriers for motorcycles here.
+The long-term issue should be addressed, but you can help them maintain a calmer emotional state for short trips if you are simply willing to bring them with you.